jessicarick/bioinformatics-for-conservation/content/docs/folder/8-hwe-pca.md

 ### Using dartR

 To infer HWE for each site in R, we can use the `dartR` package with our filtered VCF file.
 If you have already loaded your VCF for performing other analyses, then you will not need to re-load it specifically for this step.
+You may, however, need to install the `HardyWeinberg` package if it hasn't already been installed with your `dartR` installation (e.g., `install.packages("HardyWeinberg")`.

 ```r
 library(tidyverse)